whoward/docs/markdown/tutorials/appium.md

 During your mobile applications' automated tests, Appium will be the tool in the background that is starting and driving the simulator, emulator or device for each Sauce Labs test.
 For iOS **Appium is supported in iOS versions 6.1 and later**, for Android **Appium is supported in Android versions 4.4 or later for [Mobile Web Application](#mobile-web-application) tests and Android versions 2.3, 4.0 and later for [Mobile Native Applications](#mobile-native-application) and [Mobile Hybrid Applications](#mobile-hybrid-application) tests**.

 First, decide on the type of mobile application that you will be testing.
-You can either test a [Mobile Native Application](#mobile-native-application), a [Mobile Web Application](#mobile-web-application)or a [Mobile Hybrid Application](#mobile-hybrid-application).
+You can either test a [Mobile Native Application](#mobile-native-application) , a [Mobile Web Application](#mobile-web-application) or a [Mobile Hybrid Application](#mobile-hybrid-application) .

 If you are testing a mobile native application or a mobile hybrid application, make sure that: